Transparent heart icon with white outline and + sign.

 1942 / 196 pages

-Snow Treasure, published two years later, expands on those scant details to give young readers a story that should be understood as much more fiction than fact: 12-year-old Peter Lundstrom, and all the other children are made-up characters, as are all the events and details.
+Snow Treasure, published two years after these events took place, expands on those scant details to give young readers a story that should be understood as much more fiction than fact: 12-year-old Peter Lundstrom, and all the other children are made-up characters, as are all the events and details.

 But what’s true about this tale, and the reason it is worth reading is the bravery of not just the children, but the parents too in putting their children at risk to keep this wealth out of the hands of men who would use it only for evil.
 It’s this celebration of courage and conviction that’s likely kept this continuously in print since it was first published 80 years ago!
 (It was awarded the Young Reader’s Choice Award back in 1945 when winning it meant something.)